Found us from search engine?

 In a nutshell, this model is very fast and easy to use.
 It requires only plain text, which we have a lot.

 For best performances, it is important to continue training (fine-tuning) them as it feeds on data.
 The bigger the data, the more accuracy you’ll get.

-There’s been a lot of discussion about Word Vector in the SEO space lately, sparked by opinions expressed by numerous SEO specialists that it determines the ranking of a website.
+There’s been a lot of discussion about Word Vector in the search engine optimization space lately, sparked by opinions expressed by numerous SEO specialists that it determines the ranking of a website.
 It is one of the factors that contributes to SEO in 2019.

 If you’ve not noticed, Google is rapidly getting cleverer (even-human like, if you will) at figuring out the meaning behind keywords, rephrasing them, and producing better search results in response.

 This implies that Google can do much better searches than before.
 Every single query is processed in a way that it answers to the user’s intent better.

 So, without implementing the correct word vector, you are less likely going to rank on the first page of SEO.